cogini/mix_systemd/README.md

 The following sections describe configuration options.
 See `lib/mix/tasks/systemd.ex` for all the details.

+If you need to make changes not supported by the config options, then you can check the templates into source control from `rel/templates/systemd` and make your own changes (contributions welcome!).

 ### Basics

 `app_name`: Elixir application name, an atom, from the `app` field in the `mix.exs` project.

+`version`: `version` from `mix.exs` project.

 `ext_name`: External name, used for files and directories.
 Default is `app_name` with underscores converted to "-".